The Campaign for North Africa: Cultural references

-In season 11 episode 16 of The Big Bang Theory, Sheldon Cooper suggests that his friends play the game while waiting for Bernadette to go into labor during her overdue pregnancy.
+In the 2018, season 11 episode 16 of The Big Bang Theory, Sheldon suggests that his friends play the game while waiting for Bernadette to go into labor during her overdue pregnancy.
 His friends are completely uninterested in the game, so Sheldon enthusiastically plays their turns as they halfheartedly look on.
+He references its complexity, with lines like, "Welcome to the next five to eight weeks of your life!".